 Regular readers of Turf History Times will be familiar with these two Louisiana hometown heroes: the 19th-century champion Thoroughbred Lecomte, and his leading rider, Black jockey Abe Hawkins, both of whom will be inducted into the National Racing Museum and Hall of Fame this …

-Saratoga Horse Racing History Gifts For Sale Now!
+Saratoga Horse Racing Gifts For Sale Now!

 New Orleans Horse Racing in January 1852 Cancelled Due to—Snow?